inttasks/trul/README.md

 # How to run
+make sure port 5000 is free, or please change docker-compose.yml.
 ```
 To start server :  ./start.sh
-If the file does not permission to run: chmod +x start.sh
+If the file does not have permission to run: chmod +x start.sh
 To stop: docker-compose down
 ```
 Start uses docker and docker-compose, but it uses multi-stage docker and builds java project inside stage one.